jacobhauter/pyautogui/README.md

-# Report Automation Using Python pyautogui
+# Report Automation Using Python pyautogui Package

 ## PROBLEM:
 - Needed to run weekly reports out of a non-user-friendly reporting tool